 A person who suffers from Acute Hepatitis has the following symptoms: fever, loss of appetite, anorexia, malaise, diarrhea, vomiting, nausea, dark urine, muscle pains, joint pains, abdominal pain, skin discoloration, yellowish mucous membranes, and clay-colored feces.

-In order to avoid getting infected with the virus or stop spreading the virus, people are encouraged to undergo hepatitis testing.
+In order to avoid getting infected with the virus or to stop the spread of the virus, people are encouraged to undergo hepatitis testing.
 Medical experts have introduced several different ways to detect the presence of the disease in the human body.
 One of these is a qualitative testing for Hepatitis B that utilizes PCR or polymerase chain reaction.
 In this method, a technique is employed to amplify and find the virus.
-It is highly-sensitive and extremely useful in widespread outbreak situations.
+It is highly sensitive and extremely useful in widespread outbreak situations.

 Local hospitals and small clinics also offer hepatitis testing services.
-They are there to help you with your condition, and advise you on what to do about your disease.
-Once you get the results back and they are positive, they will explain what your options are with regards to the types of treatments that you will have to undergo.
+They are there to help you with your condition and advise you on what to do about your disease.
+Once you get the positive results, they will explain what your options are with regards to the types of treatments that you will have to undergo.

-Research and studies on hepatitis is ongoing as medical experts continue to seek for better treatment techniques for the disease.
+Research and studies on hepatitis are ongoing as medical experts continue to seek for better treatment techniques for the disease.